tanviaggarwal2003/Smart-Loan-Recovery-System-/README.md

 # Smart-Loan-Recovery-System-
 This project focuses on predicting loan defaults and optimizing recovery strategies using machine learning.
+We analyze borrower profiles, identify high-risk segments, and build predictive models to estimate default probabilities.
 The goal is to support data-driven decision-making in loan recovery by combining statistical analysis, clustering, and classification models.